 We use in our yurts felt made on special order to the largest carpet producer in Mongolia.
 Felt produced on special order to this company is several times more expensive than the felt supplied by small, household-level producers.
 However, it is money well spent because the felt made this way does not emit unpleasant odor as these cheap felt do.
 This is because the wool for felt is washed at similar level as wool for carpet.

-When the yurts are to be used in tropical climate, we offer an optional radiant barrier insulation.
+When the yurts are to be used in hot climate, we offer an optional radiant barrier insulation.
 This works by reflecting heat from outside away from the yurt.
 When the wool felt and the radiant barrier insulation are used together, they provide unbeatable shield from outside temperature.
 Felt insulation prevents from transfer of heat through conduction, while the radiant barrier insulation prevents from transfer of heat through radiation.
 Conduction and radiation are two of the three channels that transfer heat or cold.
 The third channel – convection – is at work when hot air moves up and cold air moves down because hot air is denser and heavier than hot air.
 The third channel is dealt with use of a stove and/or an air conditioner.
 Both can be effectively used in Mongolian yurts.